KangLin/SerialPortAssistant/README.md

 #### Test

-- Ubuntu
+- On Linux
-  - Add the current user to the group that owns the serial port
+  - Set access permissions for the serial port.
-    - Check which group the serial port belongs to
+    - Check which group the serial port belongs to and its access permissions

           $ ls -la /dev/ttyS*
           crw-rw---- 1 root dialout 4, 65 Aug  4 16:04 /dev/ttyS1

-    - Add the current user to the group that owns the serial port
+    - Add the current user to the group that owns the serial port ( recommended)

           sudo usermod -a -G dialout $USER

+    - Or give the current user permission to access the needed serial port (not recommended)

+           $ sudo chown $USER:dialout /dev/ttyS1

+    - If the serial port access permissions are not set, you need to run the program as root

+          $ sudo serialportassistant

+    - Test with a virtual serial port locally
       - Install `socat`

+            # eg: ubuntu
             $ sudo apt update
             $ sudo apt install socat

       - Create a pair of virtual serial ports

             $ sudo socat -d -d pty,raw,echo=0 pty,raw,echo=0

-    - After running, it will display:
+        After running, it will display:

             2025/12/03 14:09:27 socat[31902] N PTY is /dev/pts/5
             2025/12/03 14:09:27 socat[31902] N PTY is /dev/pts/6
             2025/12/03 14:09:27 socat[31902] N starting data transfer loop with FDs [5,5] and [7,7]

         - Create symbolic links (optional, for better naming).

               $ sudo ln -sf /dev/pts/2 /dev/ttyVCOM0
               $ sudo ln -sf /dev/pts/3 /dev/ttyVCOM1

       - The above two steps can be combined into the following command.

             $ sudo socat -d -d pty,link=/dev/ttyVCOM0,raw,echo=0 pty,link=/dev/ttyVCOM1,raw,echo=0

       - You can now use this program to open the serial port. `/dev/pts/5`(/dev/ttyVCOM0) and　`/dev/pts/6`(/dev/ttyVCOM1).
         Because these serial port names are non-standard, this program cannot find them.
         You can enter the following in the "Serial Port" field: `/dev/pts/5`
-    Because the virtual serial port was created with root privileges, this program also needs to be run with root privileges.
+        Because the virtual serial port was created with `root` privileges, this program also needs to be run with `root` privileges.

             $ sudo serialportassistant

         Alternatively, authorize the serial port to the current user:

             $ sudo chown $USER:tty /dev/pts/5
             $ sudo chown $USER:tty /dev/pts/6
             $ serialportassistant